pranigopu/diver-vs-mermaid/README.md

 The data (for each of the three kinds) are collected in three integer arrays of size four each:

-1. `total_3_by_3` (for the $3 \times 3$ neighbourhood)
+1. `moore_3` (for the $3 \times 3$ Moore neighbourhood)
-2. `total_5_by_5` (for the $5 \times 5$ neighbourhood)
+2. `moore_5` (for the $5 \times 5$ Moore neighbourhood)
-3. `total_adjacent` (for adjacent cells)
+3. `vonNeumann_4` (for 4 cell Von Neumann neighbourhood)

 **NOTE**: _The indices correspond directly to the tile type, i.e. index 0 holds the number of water tiles, etc._

 The function is called each time data about a particular grid cell (corresponding to a map position) is needed.
 All three are updated at once since it is more computationally economical that way.
 Furthermore, Storing data in global data structures rather than returning them in functions avoids the hassle of handling the return values when calling the function.
-The update process consists of iterating around a $5 \times 5$ neighbourhood of the given cell and incrementing the count of the tile type encountered under certain conditions (of course, the given cell's own position is skipped).
+The update process consists of iterating around a $5 \times 5$ Moore neighbourhood of the given cell and incrementing the count of the tile type encountered under certain conditions (of course, the given cell's own position is skipped).
 The primary conditions is to ensure that the position being traversed is not either the given cell's position or an artefact and is within the grid.
-The secondary conditions are to handle the counts of tile types within a $3 \times 3$ neighbourhood (which is a subset of the $5 \times 5$ neighbourhood) and adjacent positions of the given cell.
+The secondary conditions are to handle the counts of tile types within the $3 \times 3$ Moore neighbourhood (which is a subset of the $5 \times 5$ Moore neighbourhood) and the Von Neumann neighbourhood of the given cell.

 **NOTE**: _The previous data of each array has to be cleared before update, hence the count-resetting loop at the start._